cockroachdb/docs/v19.2/information-schema.md

 `table_schema` | Name of the schema that contains the table.
 `table_name` | Name of the table.
 `table_type` | Type of the table: `BASE TABLE` for a normal table, `VIEW` for a view, or `SYSTEM VIEW` for a view created by CockroachDB.
 `version` | Version number of the table; versions begin at 1 and are incremented each time an `ALTER TABLE` statement is issued on the table.
-Note that this column is an experimental feature used for internal purposes inside CockroachDB and its definition is subject to change without notice.
+Note that this column is a [reserved](interface-types.html) [experimental feature](experimental-feature-lifecycle.html) used for internal purposes inside CockroachDB and its definition is subject to change without notice.

 ### user_privileges